Bisbee Riot: Riot

 Among those that Kempton enlisted was Cochise County Deputy Sheriff Joseph B. Hardwick.
 He was an Oklahoma native who had once served time for manslaughter.
 Following his release, he moved his family to Arizona, settling in Cochise County.
 In 1917 he shot and killed a Mexican ranch hand for allegedly assaulting his daughter.
 Not long after that incident, Hardwick (who had once worked as a lawman in Washington state) was hired as an officer with the Bisbee Police Department.
 He first worked with James Kempton, then serving as a Sergeant with the police.
 In 1918, Hardwick wounded Joel Smith, who had opened fire on Hardwick with a shotgun during a spree in Upper Brewery Gulch.
 In January 1919, Hardwick accepted a commission as a deputy sheriff under Sheriff James McDonald and for the next several months helped patrol the more remote regions of Cochise County and nearby Douglas.

+At this point, word spread that a riot was beginning.
+White citizens approached local officers and claimed that black soldiers were firing their weapons.
+Police chief Kempton saw two soldiers about forty yards ahead of him and ordered them to surrender themselves.
+Kempton claimed the soldiers refused and fired at him.
 The attempt to disarm the black federal soldiers resulted in a street battle, centered on Brewery Gulch, that lasted for over an hour.
+Black soldiers at the Silver Leaf exited the club and joined the battle.
+Additional officers also joined the battle on the side of local police.
 According to McWhirter, deputized white civilians participated in the fighting; however, Jan Voogd says there is little evidence that Bisbee's local residents played any significant role.
 Most of the whites involved were documented as city police officers, or Cochise County sheriffs and deputies.
-More than 100 shots were fired during the melee.
+Somewhere between 100 and 200 shots were fired during the melee.
+At some point during the fray, local police ran out of ammunition and sped to the police station to restock.

+During the fight, Tinklepaugh attempted to find an official who could defuse the situation.
+Though he did blame the 10th Cavalry for the violence, he was startled by Hartwick’s eagerness to engage in gunfighting.
+Tinklepaugh first attempted to find more officers at the hotel, but was then informed that they were all attending a dance at the country club.
+Soldiers approached Tinklepaugh and asked for a ride to Brewery Gulch to defend their fellow troopers.
+Tinklepaugh then drove to the country club and found George B. White, where he informed him about the ongoing riot.

 Fighting ended around midnight, when fifty of the Buffalo Soldiers surrendered to the police.
+The troopers, fearing further assault from the white police force, refused to give up their weapons.
+Kempton offered to protect the troopers on the condition that they immediately leave town.
+The troopers marched out of Bisbee.
 The remaining soldiers were put on horses and told to ride back to their camp at Warren, under escort by two police cars.